coastresusgroup/website/site/content/about.md

 ## About Us

-Coast Resuscitation Group was founded by two Registered Nurses from Northern NSW with experience in:
+Coast Resuscitation Group was founded by two Registered Nurses from Northern NSW with experience in critical care, paediatrics, maternity and clinical education.
-- Critical care
-- Paediatrics
-- Maternity
-- Clinical education

 Alongside raising a young family, we are actively involved in surf lifesaving at Rainbow Bay SLSC, which reflects our commitment to community, safety, and education.